Alpakka31/tinyfetch/README.md

 # tinyfetch
-A tiny CLI utility to fetch system information
+A tiny CLI utility for Linux to fetch system information written in Python

+Requirements
+- Python 3